guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 ## Unnecesarry & Bloatware & Optimization

+We will disable unnecessary stuff and do optimization.

 # Task Scheduler
 Run Task Scheduler, enter Task Scheduler Library and disable everything that you dont need by right clicking on them and choosing "Disable".